 6 Steps for Setting Up Your Cisco Meraki Dashboard

 As Cisco itself boasts, “There is a tremendous amount of flexibility with the initial setup for a Meraki deployment.”
 This is good news because “you can configure everything before you even have your devices, thanks to the Meraki cloud.”
+For multi-site deployments, Configuration Templates can be used to push consistent settings across networks.

 Before you begin working your way through the setup, here are other topics you should thoroughly understand first: